Use Cases/Browser Agents

 Can I allow browser agents to access only specific pages on a domain?

 Yes.
-Veto policies support granular URL matching with regular expressions.
-You can whitelist specific paths (e.g., crm.company.com/leads/*) while blocking others (e.g., crm.company.com/admin/*) on the same domain.
-This enables fine-grained access control per page or section.
+Veto policies support regex URL matching.
+You can allowlist specific paths (e.g., crm.company.com/leads/*) while blocking others (e.g., crm.company.com/admin/*) on the same domain.
+This provides page-level access control within a single domain.

 How do approval workflows work for browser agent actions?

-When a browser agent attempts an action that requires approval, Veto pauses execution and sends a notification to designated reviewers via Slack, email, or your preferred channel.
-Reviewers can approve or deny from their dashboard.
-Approved actions resume automatically; denied actions return an error to the agent.
+When a browser agent attempts an action requiring approval, Veto pauses execution and sends a notification via Slack, email, or your preferred channel.
+Reviewers approve or deny from their dashboard.
+Approved actions resume automatically.
+Denied actions return an error to the agent.

 Do browser agent guardrails affect performance?

-Minimal impact.
-Policy evaluation happens locally in under 10ms for most checks.
+Policy evaluation happens locally in under 10ms.
 Network latency only applies to approval workflows and cloud-based audit logging.
-The agent continues to operate normally while guardrails evaluate each action in real-time.
+The agent operates normally while guardrails evaluate each action in real-time.